How To Pronounce Ear In English

 Trends and Latest Developments in Pronunciation

 In recent years, there has been a growing emphasis on clear and effective communication in English, driven by globalization and increased international interactions.
-As a result, many learners are focusing on mastering pronunciation to enhance their ability to communicate with a global audience.
+So naturally, many learners are focusing on mastering pronunciation to enhance their ability to communicate with a global audience.
 Several trends and developments are shaping the landscape of English pronunciation:

 Rise of Online Resources